The top women CEOs in America

 - Company: Occidental Petroleum

 As a woman who started working on oil rigs in Mississippi, it is no wonder Vicki Hollub feels at home as president and CEO at Occidental Petroleum, one of Texas' largest petroleum producers.
 She was appointed to the position in 2016 and is the first woman to head a major oil company in the United States.
 Hollub is leading the company in its focus on creating a carbon-neutral production model and seeking federal legislation to increase carbon capture.
 She holds a bachelor's degree in mineral engineering from the University of Alabama.

 - Company: Northrop Grumman

-The new CEO of aerospace and defense technology company Northrop Grumman, Kathy Warden has extensive experience in information technology, cybersecurity, and venture capital.
+As president and CEO of aerospace and defense technology company Northrop Grumman since 2019, Kathy Warden has extensive experience in information technology, cybersecurity, and venture capital.
 She joined Northrop Grumman in 2008 as general manager and vice president of its cybersecurity business.
 She previously held executive positions at General Dynamics and the Veridian Corporation and worked in commercial industries at the General Electric Company.

 - Company: Progressive